51st (London) Heavy Anti-Aircraft Regiment, Royal Artillery: The Blitz

 The returning AA units were rapidly reinforced, re-equipped where possible, and redeployed for future integration into existing defence plans.
 51st HAA, with 151, 152 and 153 Btys under command, went to Troon where it re-equipped with 3.7-inch guns.
-On 1 JUne 1940, along with other AA units equipped with the older 3-inch and newer 3.7-inch AA guns, it was designated a Heavy AA (HAA) regiment.
+On 1 June 1940, along with other AA units equipped with the older 3-inch and newer 3.7-inch AA guns, it was designated a Heavy AA (HAA) regiment.

 During the Battle of Britain and the early part of The Blitz 51st HAA served in 48th AA Bde responsible for the air defence of London.

 North Africa

 The regiment left the UK again in late 1940 and sailed to Egypt under the command of Lt-Col Murray McIntyre.
 The Italian offensive into Cyrenaica had begun on 13 September, preceded by air attacks, and although the Italians halted after just two days, it was clear that the Western Desert Force (WDF) required more AA cover.
 51st HAA Rgt reached Cairo on 16 October 1940 and came under the command of 4th AA Bde, assembling in the rear area ready to move up in the mobile role to support the WDF.

 151 Battery was sent onwards to Crete, while RHQ, 152 and 153 Batteries each with eight 3.7-inch guns reached the front line at Mersa Matruh by 21 November.
 After the WDF had defeated the Italians in December 1940 (Operation Compass), 51st HAA followed the advancing troops, being brought up to strength by the addition of 16 Bty from 2nd HAA Rgt.
 153 Bty was temporarily attached to 7th Armoured Division from 1 January 1941, until it returned to Egypt to refit.
-Unfortunately, the situation in the Greek Campaign deteriorated and on February 16 2nd Bty was recalled from Benghazi and had to drive back 736 miles to Egypt to embark for Greece.
+Unfortunately, the situation in the Greek Campaign deteriorated and, on 16 February, 2nd Bty was recalled from Benghazi and had to drive back 736 miles to Egypt to embark for Greece.
 51st HAA Regiment reached the British forward base at Tobruk with only two batteries.